Subscribe to Blog via Email

 Probably around 2010.

-Now I only put up an artificial tree.
-They are not nearly as messy and I can put them up as early as I want and leave them up longer without worrying that they will catch fire.
-Plus, I’ve found out that I’m allergic to cedar!!
+These days I only put up an artificial tree.
+It is not nearly as messy.
+I can put it up early and take it down late without worrying it will catch on fire.
+Besides, after all these years, I’ve found out I’m allergic to cedar!!

 Hallmark Christmas Movies or National Lampoon’s Christmas Vacation?